Underworld: Blood Wars

 The inciting incident occurs at 12 minutes when Semira, a vampire elder, offers Selene amnesty and a chance to train a new generation of Death Dealers, but it's revealed to be a trap to steal her blood and power..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Semira's betrayal is revealed and Selene is sentenced to death.
+This indicates the protagonist's commitment to Semira's betrayal is revealed and Selene is sentenced to death.
 She chooses to fight and escape rather than submit, fleeing the Eastern Coven with David to seek refuge with the Nordic Coven., moving from reaction to action.

 The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
 Here, The Nordic Coven is overrun by Lycans and Semira's vampire army.
 Vidar is killed defending his people.
-The peaceful sanctuary is destroyed, representing the death of the alternative to endless war., illustrates the protagonist at their lowest point.
+The peaceful sanctuary is destroyed, representing the death of the alternative to endless war., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 79% of the runtime.
 Selene realizes she must combine her warrior nature with the Nordic Coven's wisdom.
 David claims his rightful leadership.
 They choose to unite the covens and face both Marius and Semira together., demonstrating the transformation achieved throughout the journey.